Hands-on with Apple's redesigned M2-powered MacBook Air

-Apple’s refreshed MacBook Air features an entirely new design and a new, more powerful M2 chip.
+Apple’s refreshed MacBook Air (2022) features an entirely new design and a pristine, more powerful M2 chip.

 At first glance, the new lightweight laptop looks like a slimmer 14-inch MacBook Pro in new colours, including ‘Starlight,’ ‘Space Gray,’ ‘Silver’ and a dark blue hue called ‘Midnight.’
 The new MacBook Air also features the same display notch and MagSafe connector as the MacBook Pro.